 #1 — Start Planning from The Beginning

 When parents take the time during the divorce process to thoughtfully consider a summer game-plan from the beginning, this can be enormously helpful once summer rolls around.
-In divorce mediation, these issues can be covered and agreed upon in advance, so that parents have a road-map to navigate summer break.
+During divorce mediation, these issues can be covered and agreed upon in advance, so that parents have a road-map to navigate summer break.

 Unfortunately, most parents do not consider modifications to their “summer schedule” as compared to their “regular parenting time schedule” during the divorce process.
 Many parents have high conflict divorces in litigation where these issues are never raised because fighting on other issues monopolizes their time and resources.
 Even many mediators in Arizona fail to raise this important issue.